ctb/titus-blog/src/2017-postdoc-opening.rst

   cell types or species) using HiC data, with application to data from different tissues and/or species.

+The start date for this position is flexible, although we hope the successful candidate can start before Sep 1, 2017.

 Suggested candidate background:

 * Ph.D. in computer science, computational biology or related fields